jasonaaronwilson/c-armyknife-lib/src-doc/buffer.md

 Find all occurences of original_text and replace them with replacement_text.

+## @function buffer_replace_matching_byte

+Replace all occurences of the original byte value with the replacement value.
+This is useful for example to turn NUL bytes into something more useful like a space character so the buffer can be turned into a C string without getting truncated.

 ## @function buffer_to_c_string

 Extract a newly allocated string that contain all of the bytes in the byte buffer as a NUL (zero byte) terminated C string.

+## @function buffer_to_lowercase

+Call tolower on each character in the buffer.

+TODO(jawilson): make sure this process full unicode even if it can only uppercase ASCII latin characters.

+## @function buffer_to_uppercase

+Call toupper on each character in the buffer.

+TODO(jawilson): make sure this process full unicode even if it can only uppercase ASCII latin characters.

 ## @function buffer_utf8_decode